arvinshm/arvinshm/README.md

 Theoretical physicist at Stanford.
-I have also started working on AI capabilities and aligment.
+Also dabbling in AI capabilities and aligment.

 Currently working on two themes: